Greeting

 Founded in 2016, the Sunrise Japan Hospital ( SJH) has been rendering world-class medical service to the people of Cambodia.
 Together with well experienced local staff, we can continue to deliver Japanese quality healthcare in the country.

-In pursuit of providing good hospital experience to our clientele, our priority is to provide high-quality care by recognizing and understanding the patient and patient families’ needs.
+In pursuit of providing good hospital experience to our client, our priority is to provide high-quality care by recognizing and understanding the patient and patient families’ needs.

 At SJH, our team will take care of you like a family “ a Doctor in Your Family”.
 We aspire to promote regional medical cooperation that will benefit the nation and continue to strive to be recognized as “The Most Reliable Hospital in the World”.